ucll-ap-sollicitatie/frontend/README.md

 Depending on the role you have as a user, you will see different functionalities on this page.
 - As a student, you don't get to see this page in your navigation and you will also not be able to navigate to this page via the url.
-- As a lecture, you will see a list of all your students as well as a list of all the assignments.
+- As a lecturer, you will see a list of all your students as well as a list of all the assignments.
-- As an admin, this page shows all server information, a list of all the users and a list of all the comments.
+- As an admin, this page shows all server information, a list of all the users and a list of all the comments that have been added under videos.

 ### Take a job interview